NBreunig3/card-deck/README.md

 # card-deck
-A Java library used to simulate a 52 card playing deck.
+A Java library used to simulate a 52 card playing deck by Nathan Breunig.
 ### Features
   - Basic shuffling/removing/adding
   - Dealing